learn-academy-2023-bravo/week-4-assessment-drfudd2001/interview-questions.md

 Your answer:

-- Object-oriented programming (OOP): OOP is a way of writing computer programs that focuses on "objects" which contain both data and code that works with that data.
-Objects can interact with each other through "methods", which are like actions that can be performed on the object's data.
-OOP is different from "functional programming", which is another way of writing computer programs that focuses on using "functions" to process data instead of objects.
+- Object-oriented programming (OOP): OOP is a way of writing computer programs that's all about objects.
+These objects are like little packages that contain both data and code that works with that data.
+And they can talk to each other through methods, which are like actions they can perform on each other's data.
+It's different from functional programming, which is another way to write programs that's all about using functions to process data instead of objects.
+But hey, whatever floats your boat!OOP is a way of writing computer programs that's all about objects.
+These objects are like little packages that contain both data and code that works with that data.
+And they can talk to each other through methods, which are like actions they can perform on each other's data.
+It's different from functional programming, which is another way to write programs that's all about using functions to process data instead of objects.
+But hey, whatever floats your boat!

 ---